7RU7H/Archive/Security-Disciplines/Physical-Security/Physical-Security.md

 [Wikipedia -  Lock picking](https://en.wikipedia.org/wiki/Lock_picking) refers to Lock picking as two word as: *"the practice of unlocking a [lock](https://en.wikipedia.org/wiki/Lock_(security_device) "Lock (security device)") by manipulating the components of the lock device without the original key."*

+Authorial Note: a Children's Book from my childhood is now forever changed by learning about this: enjoy the Michael Rosen discuss the meta-context of Physical Security: [We're Going On a Bear Hunt](https://www.youtube.com/watch?v=Iou5LV9dRP0) , but instead of bears you and I have will catch bull of eye-rubbing levels of WTF is this world really... standard Legal Disclaimers and do not be a horrible person, help people and do not put others at risk.

 - TOOOL, The Open Organisation Of Lock pickers at [https://toool.us/](https://toool.us/)
 - [https://www.locksmiths.co.uk/locksmith-terminology-parts-of-locks/](https://www.locksmiths.co.uk/locksmith-terminology-parts-of-locks/) or the local mirror [[Locksmith-Terminology]]
 - YouTube (in no particular order)